Andrej Babiš

-Babiš's time in office was marked by legal disputes with the European Commission due to accusations of conflict of interest and allegations of EU subsidy fraud, as well as an informal power alliance with President Miloš Zeman and the Communist Party.
-His administration increased pensions, child tax credits and public sector salaries.
-Major political events of his term include the expulsion of over 80 Russian diplomats and resident spies following the disclosure of Russian involvement in the 2014 Vrbětice explosions, and the COVID-19 pandemic, which killed more than 35,000 people in the Czech Republic, triggering criticism of the government's response.
-Babiš was succeeded as Prime Minister by Petr Fiala on 17 December 2021, following the 2021 election.
+Babiš's political allies during his time as prime minister were President Miloš Zeman, the Czech Social Democratic Party, and the Communist Party.
+His administration raised the retirement age and reduced pensions, while increasing child tax credits and the salaries of senior politicians.
+Major political events of his term include the expulsion of over 80 Russian diplomats and resident spies following the disclosure of Russian involvement in the 2014 Vrbětice explosions, and the COVID-19 pandemic, which killed around 35,000 people in the Czech Republic, triggering criticism of the government's response.
+His time in office was also marked by legal disputes with the European Commission due to accusations of conflict of interest and allegations of EU subsidy fraud.
+Babiš was succeeded as prime minister by Petr Fiala on 17 December 2021, following the 2021 election.
+Babiš was a candidate in the 2023 Czech presidential election and lost in the second round to Petr Pavel.
+He led his ANO movement into the 2025 election as its nominee for prime minister, in which the party placed first with 34.5% of the votes.
+On 27 October 2025, he was formally tasked by President Pavel to form a government.

 Following allegations that an anonymous company he controlled unlawfully received a €2M subsidy from the European Regional Development Fund, Babiš was investigated by both the Czech police and the European Anti-Fraud Office (OLAF) from 2015 to 2017.
 He was stripped of his parliamentary immunity and formally charged on 9 October 2017.
-His trial began in Prague in September 2022 and resulted in acquittal in January 2023.
-Babiš is a frequent target of protesters, activists and the media.
-He has received sustained criticism over a number of issues, including alleged conflicts of interest, his past role in the StB, and allegations of intimidation of opponents.
+He was acquitted of the charges in January 2023, but the verdict was overturned and remanded in November 2023.
+Babiš has received sustained criticism over a number of issues, including alleged conflicts of interest, his past role in the StB, and allegations of intimidating political opponents.
 Babiš remains one of the most popular and divisive politicians in the Czech Republic.